hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `os_type` - (Optional)  Compute OS Type.
 Possible values include: `Linux`, `Windows`.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `remote_login_port_public_access_enabled` - (Optional)  A boolean value indicating whether enable the public SSH port.
+* `public_ssh_access_enabled` - (Optional)  A boolean value indicating whether enable the public SSH port.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `subnet_resource_id` - (Optional) The ID of the Subnet that the Compute Cluster should reside in.
 Changing this forces a new Machine Learning Compute Cluster to be created.